NourAliAbdou/express-typescript-mongoose-boilerplate/README.md

 My main goal with this project is a simple and easy starter for new learners.
 I like you to be focused on the correct learning path and not spending hours in choosing the right project structure.

-> Full Explanation will be available soon.
+> Full Explanation available on Dev Community Post: [here](https://dev.to/nour_abdou/express-typescript-mongoose-boilerplate-2omp)

 ## Features
 - Beautiful Code as simple as possible.